• USA

 How often should I distribute excess funds to other service bodies and WSO?

 Your intergroup/service board treasurer can get actively involved with all the group treasurers so that oversight of group contributions is easier.
 Voicemail or email contact can facilitate this process.
-The intergroup treasurer can visit non-contributing meetings and share about self-support and read from the Seventh Tradition pamphlet.
+The intergroup treasurer can visit non-contributing meetings and share about self-support and read from the Seventh Tradition of OA pamphlet.
 Groups that do contribute should be sent acknowledgements or thank you notes for their contributions.
 Read Fundraising and Prudent Reserve Guidelines for Groups and Service Bodies for more information.

 What is a prudent reserve and how do we establish one?

 A prudent reserve is an amount of money set aside that can be used to meet operational expenses if contributions decrease.
 The WSO has a policy for their prudent reserve “not to exceed one year’s operating budget plus outstanding liabilities plus one-time capital expenditures.”
 Each service body can establish its own prudent reserve policy.
 It’s common for a prudent reserve to cover a three-month period.
-Refer to Budget Guidelines for Service Bodies and Fundraising and Prudent Reserve Guidelines for Groups and Service Bodies
+Refer to Budget Guidelines for Service Bodies and Fundraising and Prudent Reserve Guidelines for Groups and Service Bodies.

 About us